Responses to a Jehovah's Witness 2

 word is "kurios" in the Greek New Testament and "Adonai" in the Old

-One is mentioned on one page.
-Yahweh/Jehovah appears
+Testament.
+The Eternal One is mentioned on one page.

 I'm married to a woman named Barbara.
-Sometimes I call her Barbara and sometimes Barbi.
+Sometimes I call her Barbara and sometimes Barb or

+Barbi.
 Sometimes I call her "my wife."
-Occasionally I'll say "honey" or "sweetheart" or other endearing
+Occasionally I'll say "honey" or "sweetheart" or other

-So, it's puzzling to have you say I never mention God's name.
-It seems to me that the pages of
+So, it's puzzling that you say I never mention God's name.
+Don't the pages of

-my site use lots of Biblical terms including Yahweh and Jehovah that refer unmistakably to
+my site use lots of Biblical terms including Yahweh/Jehovah, all of which refer unmistakably to

 - Jehovah's Witness question: Where in Scripture does it say God is